kekse1/count.php/README.md

 a minimum first, to maybe return earlier; etc..

-I promise not to bloat everything too much; it's just a matter of fact that this script has many features and is highly configurable!
-Nevertheless there are some optimizations etc., so it really consumes not *that* much cpu time or memory..
+I promise not to bloat everything too much; it's just a matter of fact that this script has many features and is highly configurable.. nevertheless there are some optimizations etc., so it really doesn't consume *that* much cpu time or memory.

-And if you find more possible optimizations, don't be shy and contact me!
-I'd be really happy. :-)
+*And if you find more possible optimizations, don't be shy and contact me!
+I'd be really happy. :-)*

 BTW: the version mentioned above also contains some more lines commented out, as I'm currently rewriting some CLI functions.. so this value **>4500** is not really *all that*.. even if I avoid comments